SemParser: A Semantic Parser for Log Analysis: Introduction

-To tackle the aforementioned complicated but critical challenges, we propose a novel semantic log parser,~\name, the first work to target parsing logs with respect to their semantic meaning.
-We first define two-level granularities of semantics in logs, message-level and instance-level semantics.
-Message-level semantics refers to identifying technical concepts (e.g., cell) within log messages, while instance-level semantics means resolving what the instance (i.e.., parameters) describes.
+To tackle the aforementioned complicated but critical limitations, we propose a novel \textit{semantic-based} log parser,~\textbf{\name}, the first work to target parsing logs with respect to their semantic meaning.
+We first define two-level granularities of semantics in logs, \textit{message-level} and \textit{instance-level semantics}.
+Message-level semantics refers to identifying technical concepts (e.g., cell) within log messages (underscored in Figure~\ref{fig:difference}), while instance-level semantics means resolving what the instance (i.e., parameters) describes.
 Then, we design an end-to-end semantics miner and a joint parser that can not only recognize the templates of given logs, but also extract explicit semantics inside a log and the implicit inter-log semantics.
 Specifically, the end-to-end semantics miner is devised to recognize the semantics of messages (e.g., concepts like ``instance'' and ``cell''), and explicit semantics of instances (e.g., ``949e1227'' refers to ``cell'').
-In this way, the noteworthy tokens and explicit semantics of tokens are obtained to deal with the first and second challenges, respectively.
-The joint parser then infers the implicit semantics of parameters with the assistance of domain knowledge acquired from prior logs, mitigating the third problem of missing inter-log relation.
-Figure~\ref{fig:difference} illustrates the major difference between the traditional parsers and the proposed \name, where the explicit semantics is highlighted with yellow and implicit semantics is highlighted with red.
-Obviously, not only can ~\name~play the role of an accurate log-template extractor as traditional parsers, but also it can provide additional and structured semantics to promote downstream analysis.
+In this way, the noteworthy tokens and explicit semantics of parameters are obtained to break the first and second limits, respectively.
+The joint parser then infers the implicit semantics of parameters with the assistance of domain knowledge acquired from prior logs, mitigating the third limitation of missing inter-log relation.
+Figure~\ref{fig:difference} illustrates the major difference between the syntax-based parsers and the proposed \name, where the explicit semantics is highlighted in yellow and implicit semantics is highlighted in green.
+Obviously, not only can~\name~play the role of an accurate log-template extractor as syntax-based parsers, but also it can provide additional and structured semantics to promote downstream analysis.